markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Updated 9th April 2021 - "Added two of the three main reasons for working software, liquidized a metaphor"

 Updated 6th April 2021 - "Working software"

 Updated 5th April 2021 - "How do we move from flowers to fruit?
 Two strategies, stakeholder research and working software."